 After Robert's war was won, Eddard retreated back to Winterfell and married the fiance of his late brother, Catelyn Tully.
 Their marriage was considered a happy one, until Robert arrives in Winterfell and demands that Ned become the new Hand of the King, and that their houses unite by wedding Crown Prince Joffrey to Sansa Stark.
 Ned acquiesces on both requests with after debating it with Catelyn, and leaves for Kings Landing, a place he considers utterly foreign and strange.

-During his time spent as hand of the King, Eddard becomes privy to certain buried and well kept secrets, primarily that the Crown Prince was not of Baratheon blood, but rather born of incest between the Queen and her brother, Jaime Lannister.
+During his time spent as Hand of the King, Eddard becomes privy to certain buried and well kept secrets, primarily that the Crown Prince and his siblings were not of Baratheon blood, but rather born of incest between Queen Cersei and her brother, Jaime Lannister.
 He is imprisoned by Joffrey after Robert's death, and is later executed by the King's Justice, Ser Ilyn Payne at the Sept of Baelor.